Anxiety, worries and fear: a normal part of childhood

 Most children have fears or worries of some kind.
 But if you’re concerned about your child’s fears, worries or anxiety, it’s a good idea to seek professional help.

-You might consider seeing your GP or another health professional if:
+You might consider seeing your GP or another health professional if your child’s:

-- your child’s anxiety is stopping him from doing things he wants to do or interfering with his friendships, schoolwork or family life
+- anxiety is stopping them from doing things they want to do or interfering with their friendships, schoolwork or family life

-- your child’s behaviour is very different from children the same age – for example, it’s common for most children to have separation fears when going to preschool for the first time, but far less common over the age of eight years
+- behaviour is very different from children the same age – for example, it’s common for most children to have separation fears when going to preschool for the first time, but far less common over the age of 8 years

-- your child’s reactions seem unusually severe – for example, your child might show extreme distress or be very hard to settle when you leave him.
+- reactions seem unusually severe – for example, your child might be very distressed or very hard to settle when they’re anxious or worried.

-Severe anxiety can impact on children’s health and happiness.
+Severe anxiety can affect children’s health and happiness.
 Some anxious children will grow out of their fears, but others will keep having trouble with anxiety unless they get professional help.
 When children’s anxiety is severe or long-lasting, it might be an anxiety disorder.